Literature Translation Institute of Korea: Programs

 In an effort to build a strong network between the translators, writers, and people engaged in the publishing business both inside and outside of Korea, LTI Korea holds and participates in various cultural events.
 The LTI Korea Forum was held in the US, France, Spain, China, Germany and Japan in 2011 with the most recent forum being held in Berlin, Germany in June 2012.
-Another significant event hosted by LTI Korea is Seoul International Writers’ Festival which is held once every other year.
+Another significant event hosted by LTI Korea is Seoul International Writers' Festival which is held once every other year.
 In the festival held in 2010, 24 prominent writers from all over the world got together and had reading and talking sessions under the theme "Fantasy and Empathy".
 Among the writers that participated were Korean writers Bae Suah, Park Hyoung-su, Jeong Chan, Pyun Hye-young, Kim Min-jeong, Kim Haengsook, Choi Seungho, Na Huideok, Kim Nam-joong, and Kim Hye-jin.
-Korean-American writer Min Jin Lee, who won the New York Times Editor’s Choice award for her debut novel “Free Food for Millionaires,” and Pulitzer Prize winner Junot Diaz were also among the list of participants.
+Korean-American writer Min Jin Lee, who won the New York Times Editor's Choice award for her debut novel "Free Food for Millionaires," and Pulitzer Prize winner Junot Díaz were also among the list of participants.